Charles Herbert Garvin: Personal life

-In 1921, Dr. Garvin married Rosalind West, a native of Charlottesville, Virginia.
+In 1921, Garvin married Rosalind West, a native of Charlottesville, Virginia.
 The couple had met at Howard University, where Rosalind majored in education.
 They had two sons together: Charles West Garvin (b.
 June 29, 1921) and Henry Clark Garvin (b.
 June 26, 1928).
 His younger son followed in his father's footsteps and became a physician himself, graduating from Amherst College and Western Reserve Medical School.
 In his later years, Garvin would share a practice with his son.

 Death

-In 1968, Dr. Garvin died.
+In 1968, Garvin died.
 He was survived by his son, Harry, and wife.
-The Journal of the National Medical Association dedicated a section of their 1969 publication to the doctor's life and accomplishments.
-In the years following his death, Dr. Garvin was frequently mentioned in the historical section of the African-American magazine Jet.
+The Journal of the National Medical Association dedicated a section of its 1969 publication to the doctor's life and accomplishments.
+In the years following his death, Garvin was frequently mentioned in the historical section of the African-American magazine Jet.

-It is unknown what became of his works and papers immediately following his death, but currently a collection of Dr. Garvin's manuscripts, letters, and works are held in the Western Reserve Historical Society.
+It is unknown what became of his works and papers immediately following his death, but currently, a collection of Garvin's manuscripts, letters, and works are held in the Western Reserve Historical Society.

 Garvin's son succeeded him in the Cleveland Reading Club.